dynatrace-extensions/aix-ntp-offset-monitoring/README.md

 ## Purpose
 Included with Dynatrace OneAgent version 1.269+ is the ability to send ingest metric datapoints and logs via the OneAgent API interface (or the `dynatrace_ingest` tool for metrics).
 The default path for the `dynatrace_ingest` tool is `/opt/dynatrace/oneagent/agent/tools/dynatrace_ingest`

 The [aix-ntp-offset.sh](./aix-ntp-offset.sh) is an example script that parses the /etc/ntp.conf file to find the configured NTP servers and tests the offset between that server and the host the script is running on.
-It has examples of both how to use the `dynatrace_ingest` cli tool as well as sending metrics and logs via the local OneAgent APIs.
+It has examples of both how to use the `dynatrace_ingest` CLI tool as well as sending metrics and logs via the local OneAgent APIs.

 ## Extensions 2.0
-**This custom extension will need to be built,signed, and uploaded by the user** Please follow the instructions here to do that : [Use Dynatrace CLI](https://www.dynatrace.com/support/help/shortlink/sign-extension#dt-cli)
+**This custom extension will need to be built, signed, and uploaded by the user.** Please follow the instructions [here](https://www.dynatrace.com/support/help/shortlink/sign-extension#dt-cli) to do that.

 Included in this repository is a custom Extensions 2.0 extension that defines both the metadata for the ingested metric as well as injects a chart card on to the host screen as seen below :